University Health Service (UHS)

 Referrals to Specialists

 You may want to contact your insurance company before your visit to check whether you need a referral and whether the cost of the visit will be covered by your insurance plan.
-Many insurance plans do not cover the cost of visits to specialists.

 Payment for Visits to Specialists